yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-## OAuth 2.0 / OpenID Connect Broker
+## OAuth Broker

-A broker is a component acting as Authorization Server for its clients, as well as an OAuth 2.0 Client towards downstream Authorization Servers.
+A component acting as an Authorization Server for its clients, as well as an OAuth Client towards downstream Authorization Servers.
-Brokers are used when there is no direct relation between an OAuth Client and the Authorization Server where the end-user authenticates and authorizes.
+Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the Authorization Server where the end-user authenticates and authorizes.
-This is relevant in federation use cases, such as in Academia and in the business world connecting across subsidiaries or B2B relationships across corporations.
+Broekrs are used in federation use cases, such as in Academia and in the business world connecting across subsidiaries or B2B relationships across corporations.

-Some of the trust requirements may be solved in the future with {{OpenID.Federation}}, but federation through Brokers is an established pattern currently in broad use.
+Facilitation of trust across OAuth Clients and Authorization servers not directly connected may be solved in the future with {{OpenID.Federation}}, Brokers have been long used as an established pattern to bridge trust networks.

 ## App2App with brokers requires a web browser

-Since OAuth 2.0 brokers reside on https domains, which no native app claims as Deep Links, OAuth requests to Brokers and responses to Broker's redirect_uri will be handled by a web browser.
+Since OAuth Brokers reside on https domains, which no native app claims as Deep Links, OAuth requests to Brokers and responses to Broker's redirect_uri will be handled by a web browser.

 ## Impact of using a web browser

 Using a web browser downgrades the user experience in several ways.
 The browser may be noticed by end-user as it is loading urls and redirecting to native apps.
 The browser may prompt end-user for consent before opening deep links, introducing additional friction.
-App developers have limited control as to which browser will be opened on the return redirect to the Broker, so any cookies used to bind session identifiers (nonce, state or pkce verifier) to the user agent may be lost, causing the flow to break.
+App developers have limited control as to which browser will be opened on the return redirect to the Broker, so any cookies used to bind session identifiers (nonce, state or PKCE verifier) to the user agent may be lost, causing the flow to break.
 Finally, the browser may be left after the flow ends with "orphan" browser tabs used for redirection.
 While these do not impact the process directly, they can be seen as clutter which degrades the overall UX's cleanliness.

 # App2Web